qmk/qmk_firmware/docs/arm_debugging.md

 ### Configuring the Debugger

 Right click on your QMK folder, select Debug As -> Debug Configurations... .
 Here double click on GDB OpenOCD Debugging.
 Select the Debugger tab and enter the configuration necessary for your MCU.
-This might take some fiddling and googleing to find out.
-The default script for the STM32F3 is called stm32f3discovery.cfg.
+This might take some fiddling and Googling to find out.
+The default script for the STM32F3 is called `stm32f3discovery.cfg`.
 To let OpenOCD know, in the Config options enter `-f board/stm32f3discovery.cfg`.

 NOTE: In my case this configuration script requires editing to disable the reset assertion.
 The locations of the scripts can be found in the actual executable field usually under the path `openocd/version/.content/scripts/board`.
 Here I edited `reset_config srst_only` to `reset_config none`.